Birds You May Find in Your Backyard

-At feeders they enjoy eating sunflower and safflower seed and raw peanuts.
-Once in awhile they will take a nip at suet.
+At feeders, they enjoy eating sunflower and safflower seed and raw peanuts.
+Once in a while they will take a nip at the suet.
 Some people have had better luck than I at having grosbeaks eat their fill of suet.

 Order Off Amazon for Grosbeaks:

 Kaytee Safflower Seed for Cardinals, Chickadees, Nuthatches, Grosbeaks